 Artificial Narrow Intelligence (ANI) is a type of artificial intelligence designed to perform a specific task or set of tasks.
 It is also known as weak artificial intelligence or adaptive artificial intelligence.
 All artificial intelligence systems in use today, such as voice assistants Alexa and Siri, Tesla’s driving assistant or ChatGPT, are so-called narrow artificial intelligence applications.

 Artificial General Intelligence (AGI) is a type of artificial intelligence capable of learning any intellectual task performed by a person.
 It is a hypothetical concept that has yet to be achieved in practice, but is often used as a benchmark when evaluating the capabilities of current AI systems.
-Learn to drive a car, cook, analyze a large amount of data, any job task.
-And this is the goal of all development.
+Learning to drive a car, cook, analyze a large amount of data, any work task independently is the goal of all development.

 Artificial intelligence = Support intelligence